cgreenld/csm-dora-demo/README.md

     - https://code.visualstudio.com/docs/python/environments

-# Let's Add A Flag and make sure it is initalized
+# Let's add a Flag and make sure it is initalized
-- Backend for reference
+- For reference
     - You will be using the python SDK: https://docs.launchdarkly.com/sdk/server-side/python
 - Open dorah.py
-    - You will find a few comments (denoted in python with a "#")
+    - You will find a few comments
+        - inline comments are denoted in python with a "#"
+        - Multiline comments are denoted with a """ at the beginning and end
-    - These will have the string `STEP #: Instructions`
+    - These will have the string `STEP #: [Instructions]` with some context on what is going on
     - This will let you know what lines to uncomment, and what the python code is doing to interact with Launchdarkly